 The future costs incurred by the Company related to internally developed software associated with the technical enablement milestones will be capitalized in accordance with ASC 985-20, Software - Cost of Software to be Sold, Leased, or Marketed (previous GAAP reference was SFAS No. 86, Accounting for Costs of Computer Software to be Sold, Leased, or Otherwise Marketed), when the resulting product reaches technological feasibility.
 Prior to reaching technological feasibility, the costs will be expensed as incurred.
 The Company will receive partial reimbursement from IBM for expenditures incurred if certain technical enablement milestones and delivery dates specified in the Alliance are met.
 Reimbursements from IBM for expenditures determined to be direct and incremental to satisfying the technical enablement milestones will be used to offset the amounts expensed or capitalized as described above but not in excess of non-refundable cash received or receivable.
 During the year ended December 31, 2009, the Company incurred \$11.0 million of costs related to fulfillment of the technical enablement milestones.
-The reimbursement of these costs was recorded as a reduction of the Alliance agreement liability and a reduction in capitalizable costs under ASC 985-20 (SFAS 86) in the accompanying consolidated statement of operations for the year ended December 31, 2009.
+The reimbursement of these costs was recorded as a reduction of the Alliance agreement liability and a reduction in capitalizable costs under ASC 985-20 (SFAS 86) in the accompanying consolidated balance sheet as of December 31, 2009, and a reduction of operating expenses in the accompanying consolidated statement of operations for the year ended December 31, 2009.